MMMZZZZ/Syntherrupter/README.md

 To open and play MIDI files I use the free software [SynthFont 1](http://www.synthfont.com/).
 You can select a different output for each track which we can use to send some tracks to the interrupter.
 You might want to change the instrument of these tracks to use Syntherrupters [envelopes](/Documentation/Wiki/Envelopes.md#readme).
 For good sound quality download the [SGMv2.01-Sal-Guitar-Bass-v1.3](https://sites.google.com/site/soundfonts4u) soundfont).

-SynthFont allows you to send MIDI data directly to a serial port and thus to Syntherrupter.
-Its USB baud rate is 115200baud/s.

-If you want to use another Software you'll need two little tools that are very easy to use: [Hairless MIDI<->Serial](https://projectgus.github.io/hairless-midiserial/). and [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
+While SynthFont allows you to send MIDI data directly to a serial port and thus to Syntherrupter, I do recommend another solution.
+In my experience it is easier to use, more reliable and works with any MIDI software you like.
+All you need are two little tools that are very easy to use: [Hairless MIDI<->Serial](https://projectgus.github.io/hairless-midiserial/) and [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
 When you start loopMIDI it creates a virtual MIDI device that you can select in any MIDI software as output (or input btw).
 And hairless MIDI<->Serial makes the bridge between this virtual MIDI device and the serial COM port.
-This sounds complicated but since the last both programs remember the settings, you only have to start them - no other click needed.
+This sounds complicated but since both programs remember all settings, you only have to start them - no other click needed.
 The setup has proven its reliability and usability many times and for many hours.

 ## Credits